Engaging Stakeholders Working together for greater change

 To create the change we’re after, we can’t do this work alone.
 We partner with organizations large and small to make this work happen.
 The United Nations is one of them.
 For years, we’ve supported the UN Global Compact and its guiding principles.

 Our latest collaborations take an innovative approach to our industry's challenges.
 In 2016, we formed the five-year Women + Water Global Development Alliance with the United States Agency for International Development.
-Through this alliance, we will expand our P.A.C.E. programs to advance the health and well-being of women, families and communities touched by the apparel industry—with an emphasis on access to sustainable water, sanitation and hygiene services, as well as the effective management of water resources.
-Alliance partners will apply a systemic, gender-sensitive and flexible approach to maximize progress on our shared goals.
+Through this five-year program, we are working to improve and sustain the health and well-being of women and communities touched by the apparel industry—with an emphasis on access to sustainable water, sanitation and hygiene services, as well as the effective management of water resources.
+Alliance partners are applying a systemic, gender-sensitive and flexible approach to maximize progress on our shared goals.

 These stakeholders range from local trade unions in the countries from which we source, to international NGOs and multi-lateral institutions, each with their own area of expertise and focus.
 Within this diverse group, our approaches and practices are not always agreed upon, but we remain open and willing to work with any entity provided it will help us achieve our objectives of improving worker well-being, working conditions, and the overall social performance of our suppliers’ factories.
 Key constituencies we regularly partner with include: